-3) Americans with Disabilities Act (ADA) - Complementary Paratransit with disabilities that is comparable to the level of service provided to individuals without disabilities who use the fixed- route system.
+3) Americans with Disabilities Act (ADA) - Complementary Paratransit

+Basic Requirement: Under 49 CFR 37.121(a), each public entity operating a fixed-route system shall provide paratransit or other special service to individuals with disabilities that is comparable to the level of service provided to individuals without disabilities who use the fixed- route system.
 "Comparability" is determined by 49 CFR 37.123-37.133.
 Requirements for complementary paratransit do not apply to commuter bus, commuter rail, or intercity rail systems.